alvlako/GUI-for-barrnap/README.md

 ### Installing

-#### Mac and Linux
+#### Mac

-To install on Mac or Linux, simply run the '.exe' file.
+To install on Mac simply download and run the executable file by clicking on the icon.
 It should install all the dependencies automatically.
+Also you can run the python script via command line.
+Do not forget that you have to run it in conda environment.

+`python3 barrnap_gui.py`

+#### Linux

+Unfortunately, the proper executable file is still not available for Linux.
+You should download python script (.py) and either run it by clicking on the icon or via command line as described in Mac section.

 #### Windows